 At NewYork-Presbyterian, a team of sarcoma experts from different surgical and medical disciplines meets regularly to discuss your care and tailor a treatment plan to your needs.
 For many people with soft tissue sarcomas, access to innovative therapies in clinical trials offers the most hope, and we participate in these vital studies.
 Patients come to us from across the country and around the world for this high level of care.

 Our nutritionists, social workers, rehabilitation therapists, palliative care experts, and others will help you and your loved ones address the effects of cancer and its treatment — physical, emotional, and spiritual.
 We understand the burden that cancer can place on your life and the lives of your loved ones, and we do whatever we can to lessen that burden.

 NewYork-Presbyterian is known throughout the world as a leading provider of health care.
-As a major medical center, we can address all of your healthcare needs, such as co-existing conditions like heart disease and diabetes, and connect you with the specialists you need to meet those needs.
+As a major medical center, we can address your healthcare needs, such as co-existing conditions like heart disease and diabetes, and connect you with the specialists you need.

 We participate in clinical trials to evaluate new approaches to caring for people with soft tissue sarcomas, including leading new studies and participating in multicenter national and international studies.
 Many of these studies are evaluating targeted therapies for soft tissue sarcoma and immunotherapies — treatments that boost the immune system's power to find and destroy sarcoma cells.
 You may have the opportunity to participate in a clinical trial of a promising new therapy.